 The turbulence is driven by wind friction and radiative heating/cooling at the surface.
 The energy induced by these forcings lead to the creation of relatively large eddies.
-The size of these eddies is larger than the so called outer scale $L_0$ .
+The size of these eddies is larger than the so called outer scale L_0 .
 Once created, eddies repeatedly break up into smaller and smaller eddies.
-This process is called the energy cascade down to the so-called inner scale $l_0$ .
-At this point, the energy of the smallest eddies is transferred into heat. $L_0$ and $l_0$ divide the turbulence spectrum into three regimes, the production range, the inertial sub-range and the dissipation range (Figure 37).
+This process is called the energy cascade.so-called inner scale l_0 .
+At this point, the energy of the smallest eddies is transferred into heat.
+L_0 and l_0 divide the turbulence spectrum into three regimes, the production range, the inertial sub-range and the dissipation range (Figure 37).